-We are required to comply with laws and regulations that require us to maintain the security of personal data and we may have contractual and other legal obligations to notify customers or other relevant stakeholders of security breaches.
-While we have implemented security measures to protect client information and minimize the risk of security breaches and other cyber attacks, if these measures fail as a result of a cyber-attack, other third-party action, employee error, malfeasance or otherwise, and someone unlawfully or without authorization obtains access to our clients' information, including personal data, our reputation could be damaged, our business may suffer and we could incur significant liability.
-Because the techniques used to obtain unauthorized access or sabotage systems change frequently and generally are not identified until they are launched against a target, we may be unable to anticipate these techniques or implement adequate preventative measures.
-In addition, third parties may attempt to fraudulently induce employees or users to disclose information in order to gain access to our data or our users' data.
+We are required to comply with laws and regulations that require us to protect personal data and we may have contractual and other legal obligations to notify customers or other relevant stakeholders of security breaches or other security events.
+While we have implemented security measures to protect client and other confidential information and minimize the risk of security breaches and other cyber attacks, if these measures fail as a result of a cyber-attack, software vulnerability, other third-party action, employee error, malfeasance or otherwise, and someone unlawfully or without authorization obtains access to our clients' information, including personal data, our reputation could be damaged, our business may suffer and we could incur significant liability.
+Because the techniques used to obtain unauthorized access or sabotage systems change frequently and generally are not identified until they are launched against a target, we or our third party service providers may be unable to anticipate these techniques or implement adequate preventative measures.
+In addition, third parties may attempt to fraudulently induce employees or users to disclose information in order to gain access to our data or our users' data or the systems on which our data is stored or hosted.
 Such security breaches could lead to negative publicity, may cause our customers to lose confidence in the effectiveness of our security measures and require us to respond to and/or mitigate the security breach.
 Accordingly, if our cybersecurity measures fail to protect against unauthorized access, attacks, compromise or the mishandling of data by our employees, then our reputation, business, results of operations and financial condition could be adversely affected.
-Moreover, any failure on the part of third parties, including our clients, to maintain appropriate security measures for their own systems could harm our relationships with our clients, result in claims against us for credits or damages, damage our reputation and significantly reduce client demand for our solution.
-Any or all of these issues could harm our ability to attract new clients, cause existing clients to cancel, reduce
+Moreover, any failure on the part of third parties, including our clients or other hosting or service providers, to maintain appropriate security measures for their own systems could harm our relationships with our clients, result in claims against us for credits or damages, damage our reputation and significantly reduce client demand for our solution.
+Any or all of these issues could harm our ability to attract new clients, cause existing clients to cancel, reduce or not renew their subscriptions, result in reputational damage or subject us to third-party lawsuits (including class actions), governmental investigations and enforcement actions, regulatory fines or other action or liability, including orders or consent decrees for